It is not enough to know WHAT to eat. You should also know HOW to eat.

-Do not eat before previous meal is digested since that will interfere with the proper digestion and assimilation of the previous meal.
+Do not eat before the previous meal has been digested since that will interfere with the proper digestion and assimilation of the previous meal.

 5. Do not ‘Mix and Match’

-Do not eat cold and hot foods simultaneously.
-Like fruit juice and coffee together.
+Do not take cold and hot foods at the same meal.
+Like ice cream dessert following a main course of pulao.
 This is because if you first consume a hot item your digestive fire will increase, but then following it with a cold item will reduce the digestive fire and thus hinder the digestion of both items.
 Best is to avoid cold and hot foods together.
 But if in case you have to take both, then keep a gap between eating each of them.
-Or take the cold item first and then the hot item, for the simple reason that the digestive fire reduced by cold item will be increased by the heat of the hot item keeping digestion intact.
+Or take the cold item first and then the hot item, for the simple reason that the digestive fire reduced by the cold item will be increased by the heat of the hot item, keeping digestion intact.

 7. First Sleep, Then Food

 Never sleep just after consuming food.
 Sleeping arrests heat in the body and interferes with digestion.
-Also since sleep reduces the basal metabolic rate and slows down the organ-activity, putting food in body will put stress on the body.
+Also since sleep reduces the basal metabolic rate and slows down the organ activity, having food in the stomach will put stress on the body.

-Similarly never exercise after food, since exercise also increases heat in the body and disturbs the bodily airs interfering with digestion.
+Similarly never exercise after food, since exercise increases heat in the body and disturbs the bodily airs interfering with digestion.
 In both cases, digestion is in a compromised state.
 If you are tired then first sleep as much as you wish and then take food.
-Never do the opposite even though how much tempting it may be.
+Never do the opposite however much tempting it may be.